Treasury Relief Art Project (TRAP)

 Cadmus, Paul

-Social realist painter; associated with New Deal mural projects and controversies.
+Social realist painter associated with New Deal mural projects; his TRAP-era work reflects tensions between artistic expression and federal oversight.

-This list focuses on artists whose TRAP work intersects with Regionalist themes, American Scene painting, or New Deal public art.
-As documentation is revisited, additional names and project details will be added.
+These artists represent a core group whose TRAP work intersects with Regionalist themes, American Scene painting, and New Deal public art.
+As archival materials continue to be revisited, additional artists and project details will be added to this page.